network-analytics/udp-notif-c-collector/README.md

   // Initialize collector
   unyte_collector_t *collector = unyte_start_collector(&options);

-  // Exemple with infinity loop, change the break condition to be able to free all gracefully while (1)
+  // Example with infinity loop, change the break condition to be able to free all gracefully while (1)
   {
     // Read message on queue